Note: Before going deeper into approvals, do have a look at how policies work first.

 - Traveller(s): the people travelling in this booking.
 Keep in mind that 1 booking can have multiple travellers in it (eg when you book a flight for 2 people at once).

-- Approver(s): the person that is allowed to approve this booking (and ultimately proceed with payment and ticketing).
+- The Approver(s): the person that is allowed to approve this booking (and ultimately proceed with payment and ticketing).
+These are typically the manager of a group that the bookers belong to, unless a super-admin decides to override the approval.

 Whenever someone wants to book a trip which is out of policy the approval flow will be enabled.
-When proceeding to the confirmation page a screen like this will show up.
+Meaning that the booking will need to be approved before it can be charged and processed.

-Understanding approvers can get a little tricky.
 By default the approvers are always based on the travellers in the booking.
-This means that, if the traveller is part of a "Sales" group, the manager of the "Sales" group is the approver for any of their bookings.
+For example if the traveller is part of a "Sales" group, the manager of the "Sales" group is the approver for any of their bookings.

 Making a booking for yourself (the booker = the traveller)